YFMLutz-RA/radioactive-legal/docs/terms.md

 ## 8. Misuse and Interference with the Service

 You agree not to misuse the Service or attempt to interfere with its operation.
+You are responsible for activity conducted through devices or accounts under your control.
 Prohibited activities include, but are not limited to:

 - Attempting to disrupt, overload, or degrade the performance or availability of the Service
 - Using automated systems, scripts, bots, or replay mechanisms to generate artificial traffic, requests, or interactions